Divirad/ADialogueBox/README.md

 ![Icon](https://raw.githubusercontent.com/Divirad/ADialogueBox/master/icon.png)

-Easy to use dialogue box for all kind of games with not many features.
+Easy to use dialogue box for all kind of games with not many features.<br>
+Improved version from a part of the project [Klengan The Game](https://github.com/klenganthegame/KlenganTheGame).

 ## Set up in edtior
 Only the directorie "addons/adbox" is necessary id you want t